srikanthmalla/Vehicle_Detection/writeup_template.md

 ![New car detection ROI](output_test_images/window.jpg)

 - It is important to use different scale of the classifiers window on different parts of the image due to perspective.
 So, different ROI  window sizes were applied on different areas (realized in the `frame_proc` function in `src/helper_funcs.py`).

+- In order to reduce jitter the function `filt` applies a simple low-pass filter on the new and the previous cars boxes coordinates and sizes (see under the *Frames processing* header) with weight `ALPHA=0.75` of the previous data.
+This makes car boundaries on video quite smooth.

+- To increase performance the analizys was skiped for every 2nd frame because we do not expect very fast moving of the detected cars.
+Known cars boundaries from the previous frame is used in such cases.

 Areas of interest for tracking of detected cars are marked green.
 Hot windows (which were classified as cars) are yellow.